 And last – but not least – get the right insurance for your business

 We offer a full plumbers’ insurance package to help you minimise your risks and safeguard your business.
 This includes professional indemnity cover to protect you from expensive compensation costs if a client claims there was a problem with your plumbing work.
 As with any small business providing a professional service that can be challenged, plumbers are vulnerable to such claims of negligence.
-More information on the kind of businesses which should prioritise professional indemnity can be found in our FAQ hub.
-See Who Needs Indemnity Insurance?
+More information on professional indemnity can be found in our FAQ hub, answering questions such as who needs indemnity insurance?